-The PS5 console releases November 12 and is much more powerful than PS4
+PS5 vs. PS4 Pro: Which should you buy?

-Sony's PS5 is set to have one of the fastest SSDs on the market, making for unprecedented gameplay experiences and near-instant loading.
-Combined with a powerful GPU, the DualSense controller, a futuristic look, and a catalogue of upcoming exclusives, the PS5 should be one fantastic console.
-It releases in the US on November 12, 2020.
+Sony's PS5 has one of the fastest SSDs on the market, making for unprecedented gameplay experiences and near-instant loading.
+Combined with a powerful GPU, the DualSense controller, a futuristic look, and a catalog of upcoming exclusives, the PS5 is an absolutely fantastic console.

 Pros